embrace-io/embrace-docs/docs/embrace-custom-metrics-api/index.md

 ## Prerequisites

 - Embrace Custom Metrics API Token.
-You need to contact our team (TODO Scott) to get this token.
+You need to contact an Embrace onboarding specialist to get this token.

 ## Supported Metrics